 ICR (Income-Contingent Repayment)

-This plan will no longer be available on July 1, 2024.
-Current benefits of this plan include:
+This plan will no longer be available after July 1, 2024.
+Current benefits include:

 - Offers monthly payment based on discretionary income and family size.

 - Interest accrues annually but capitalization of unpaid interest is limited to 10% of the loan balance when entering ICR.

 - Payments based on the lesser of either 20% of monthly discretionary income or a monthly payment on a 12-year plan times a percentage factor based on income.